-That world-famous race, the Palio di Siena, takes place twice every summer — on July 2 and August 16 — and the city's people hurl themselves into the traditional revelry of the event with abandon.
+That world-famous race, the Palio di Siena, takes place twice every summer — on July 2 and August 16 — when the city's residents hurl themselves into the traditional revelry of the event with abandon.

-As my friend Roberto explained when I visited to see last year's race, "For the Sienese, you're born…there's the Palio…and then you can die."
+As my friend Roberto explained when I visited to see a race, "For the Sienese, here's one's life story: You're born…there's the Palio…and then you can die."

-Siena is divided into 17 neighborhoods, or contrade, 10 of which vie for the coveted Palio banner — and all-important bragging rights.
-Each competing contrada gets its horse through a lottery and then showers it with love, washing and grooming it in a stable that's more like a five-star hotel.
-Contrade — each with its own parish church, fountain, and square — are filled with rivalries.
-Each contrada is represented by a mascot (porcupine, unicorn, she-wolf, and so on) and a distinctive flag — colors worn and flown all year long, but omnipresent as the race nears.
+Siena is divided into 17 neighborhoods, or contrade, of which 10 are selected by a drawing to vie for the coveted Palio banner — and all-important bragging rights.
+Each competing contrada's horse is chosen randomly by lottery.
+The neighborhood then adopts it, showering it with love, washing and grooming it, and keeping it in a five-star stable.
+The contrade — each with its own parish church, fountain, and square — are staunch rivals.
+Each contrada is represented by a mascot (porcupine, unicorn, she-wolf, and so on) and a distinctive flag.
+Its colors are worn and flown all year long, but omnipresent as the race nears.

-While the race itself lasts just 90 seconds, festivities go on for days.
-As Palio day approaches, processions break out across the city, including one in which the famed and treasured banner — featuring the Virgin Mary, to whom the race is dedicated — is held high as it is paraded to the cathedral.
+While the race itself lasts just 90 seconds, it's preceded by days of festivities.
+As the big day approaches, processions break out across the city, including one in which the famed and treasured Palio banner — featuring the Virgin Mary, to whom the race is dedicated — is held high as it's paraded to the cathedral.
 Locals belt out passionate good-luck choruses.
-With the waving flags and pounding drums, it all harkens back to medieval times, when these rituals boosted morale before battle.
+With the waving flags and pounding drums, it all hearkens back to medieval times, when these rituals boosted morale before battle.

-The day before the race I joined a crowd in the main square, Il Campo, to see the jockeys — mostly hired hands from out of town — get to know their horses in a practice run called the "charge of the carabinieri."
-At midnight that night, the streets were filled with eating, drinking, singing, and camaraderie, as neighborhoods gathered to pump each other up.
+The day before the race, I joined a crowd in the main square, Il Campo, to see the jockeys — mostly hired hands from out of town — get to know their horses in a practice run called the "charge of the carabinieri."
+At midnight, the streets were filled with eating, drinking, singing, and camaraderie, as neighborhoods gathered to pump themselves up.

 The entire city of Siena packs into Il Campo.
 Bleacher and balcony seats are expensive, but it's free to join the masses in the square.
-Those who are well-connected get to watch from the comfort of an apartment window.
-Roberto's friend, Franco, shared his apartment overlooking the race course…and we enjoyed the best seats in town.
+The well-connected get to watch from the comfort of an apartment window.
+During my visit, Roberto's friend Franco shared his apartment overlooking the race course — and we enjoyed the best seats in town.
 From this vantage point, we watched as the square filled, with pageantry unfolding, flags waving, and excitement building.

 Finally, it was time.
-A cart pulled by oxen carried the Palio banner into the arena and the crowd went wild.
+A cart pulled by oxen carried the Palio banner into the arena.
+The crowd went wild.
 As the starting places were announced, 10 snorting horses and their nervous riders lined up to await the start.
 Silence took over.
 And then…

-The race!
+They're off!
 Once the rope drops, there's one basic rule: There are no rules.
-The jockeys race bareback like crazy while spectators go berserk.
-In Siena, life stops for these frantic three laps.
-Up in the apartment, Roberto and Franco held their breath.
-And then, the winner: Lupa, the she-wolf district.
+The jockeys ride bareback while spectators go berserk.
+Life stops for these frantic three laps.
+Up in the apartment, Roberto and Franco held their breath…

+And then, it was over.
+The winner: Lupa, the she-wolf district!
 We zipped out into the street to join the ecstatic mobs coursing toward the cathedral.
-The happy "Lupa-Lupa-Lupa!" horde thundered through town, weeping with joy.
-At the cathedral, the crowd packed in, and the winning contrada received the beloved banner — champions…until the next race.
+I'll never forget the crush and the tribal energy.
+Just standing in the street while celebrants surged by is a memory I'll long cherish.
+The happy "Lupa-Lupa-Lupa!" horde thundered by, weeping with joy.
+At the cathedral, the crowd packed in, and the winning contrada received the beloved banner.
+They were champions — until the next race.

-Carrying their new trophy and hoisting their jockey high, the Lupa contingent tumbled out of the cathedral and back out into the streets of Siena, where the celebration would continue until the wee hours — 500 years of tradition, still going strong.
+Carrying their coveted Palio banner high and hoisting their jockey to their shoulders, the Lupa contingent tumbled out of the cathedral and back into the streets, where the celebration continued into the wee hours — 500 years of proud tradition, still going strong.